moribvndvs/ng2-idle/README.md

 ### Multiple Idle Instance Support

 The dependency injector in Angular supports a hierarchical injection strategy.
 This allows you to create an instance of `Idle` at whatever scope you need, and there can be more than one instance.
-This allows you two have two separate watches, for example, on two different elements on the page.
+This allows you to have two separate watches, for example, on two different elements on the page.
 If you use the default expiry (`LocalStorageExpiry`), you will need to define a name for each idle with `Idle.setIdleName('yourIdleName')`, otherwise the same key will be used in the localStorage and this feature will not work as expected.

 ### Example Use Case